c3r38r170/JJittai/README.md

 	,"idleCycle":[ //array of animation elements
 		//animation step example:
 		{
-			"duration":0.1 //mandatory, in seconds
-			,"sprite":0 //mandatory, index in sprites array
+			"sprite":0 //mandatory, index in sprites array
-			,"sound":0 //optional, DEFAULT: -1 sound to play at this step, just .wav was tested and works, mp3 still don't }
+			,"duration":0.1 //optional, DEFAULT: 0.001 in seconds, cannot be less ,"sound":0 //optional, DEFAULT: -1 sound to play at this step, just .wav was tested and works, mp3 still don't }
 	]